Data Storage Facilities

 • Constant involuntary risk of data loss

-• Potential for privacy breach
+• Potential for data breach

 • Downloading data is time-consuming